Rblp/Rblpapi/README.md

 ### Background

-Rblpapi provides APU to access to data and calculations from Bloomberg Finance L.P.
+Rblpapi provides R with API access to data and calculations from Bloomberg Finance L.P.

 ### Requirements